ak-2045/kk-computers-hack-the-web/README.md

    git clone https://github.com/your-username/kk-education-website.git
 ````

-2. **Navigate into the folder**
+2. **Navigate into the project folder**

    ```bash
    cd kk-education-website
    ```

+3. **Open the project**

-3. **Open the `index.html` file in a browser**
+   Open the `index.html` file in your browser, or use a Live Server extension (for example, in VS Code) for local preview and development.

-   You can open it directly by double-clicking or using a Live Server if you're using a code editor like VS Code.
+---

 ## External Dependencies